‘Goldilocks virus’: Delta vanquishes all variant rivals as scientists race to understand its tricks

 Under normal circumstances, one nurse manages two patients in intensive care.
 In recent weeks, Tull said, “these patients are so sick they’re requiring one-on-one care.”

 Patients are younger compared with earlier in the pandemic, perhaps because fewer young people are vaccinated.
-Tull said health-care workers are “having to make the decision of, do we start dialysis on a healthy 25-year-old?”
+Tull said health-care workers are “having to make the decision of do we start dialysis on a healthy 25-year-old?”

 In Alabama, where about 43 percent of adults are fully vaccinated and virtually all 67 counties are reporting high levels of community transmission, health officials are seeing inpatient data supporting that “delta may be more harmful,” according to Jeanne Marrazzo, director of the infectious-diseases division at the University of Alabama at Birmingham School of Medicine.